This post is also available in Deutsch, Français.and Español

 Identity-Based Revocation (IBR)

-Identity-Based Broadcast Encryption (IBBE) is like a whitelist.
+Identity-Based Broadcast Encryption (IBBE) is like a allowlist.
 It lets you take a piece of data and encrypt it to a set of recipients.
 The specific construction we use is from a 2007 paper by Delerablee.
 Critically, the size of the ciphertext does not depend on the number of recipients.
 This means we can efficiently encrypt data without it getting larger no matter how many recipients there are (or PoPs in our case).

-Identity-based Revocation (IBR) is like a blacklist.
+Identity-based Revocation (IBR) is like a blocklist.
 It lets you encrypt a piece of data so that all recipients can decrypt it except for a pre-defined set of recipients who are excluded.
 The implementation we used was from section 4 of a paper by Attrapadung et al. from 2011.
 Again, the ciphertext size does not depend on the number of excluded identities.

 These two primitives can be combined to create a very flexible cryptographic access control scheme.
 To do this, create two sets of identities: an identity for each region, and an identity for each datacenter location.
 Once these sets have been decided, each server is provisioned the identity-based encryption private key for its region and its location.